luispadron/UICircularProgressRing/README.md

 - **Tested:** Battle tested in many [production applications](#apps-using-uicircularprogressring).
 UICircularProgressRing is also fully unit tested as well as snapshot tested so developers can feel safe.
 - **Documented:** UICircularProgressRing's public API is 100% documented and its something that is enforced before any code is ever added.
 This is a resource that will help any new user understand how to get the most out of this library.

+## iOS 14+ Note

+Since Apple has now added a built in [ProgressView](https://developer.apple.com/documentation/swiftui/progressview) the need for this library is about to be over.
+My recommendation: If you can support iOS 14.0 and use the new system `ProgressView` then you should use that.
+This library will be continued to be maintained (critical bugs will be fixed, etc) but no new features are planned as we are reaching EOL for this library.

 ## Installation

 UICircularProgressRing is available in two major versions.
 The latest version **v7.0+** or legacy versions.
 The legacy version is written using UIKit and requires a deployment target of `iOS 8.0+` or `tvOS 10.0+`.
 The latest version is written in SwiftUI and requires `iOS 13.0+`, `macOS 15.0+`, `tvOS 13.0+` or `WatchOS 2.0+`.